-Thanks to strong client loyalty and our long-standing market presence, our business in Germany again developed very positively in 2023.
-Whilst some segments of the market, particularly industrial property and motor, are seeing significant claims activity, we still found opportunities to strengthen our relationships and grow our business further.
+Once again, strong client loyalty and our long-standing market presence resulted in our business in Germany continuing to develop positively in 2024.
+Whilst some segments of the market, particularly motor and some property lines, saw significant claims activity, we still found opportunities to strengthen our relationships and grow our business further.